CSE232-MSU/CSE232/Labs/lab01.md

 The operations on these numbers are: + (sum), - (difference), * (product), / (division) and % (modulus, integer only).
 The last two deserve special comment.

 If an integer is divided by another integer, the result is an integer.
-Thus the result of `6/4` is `1`.
-In contrast, `6.0/4` is `1.5`.
+Thus the result of `6 / 4` is `1`.
+In contrast, `6.0 / 4` is `1.5`.
 That is, the `/` operator results in the **integer quotient if using integers, and floats if using floats**.
 The result of `6 % 4` is the integer remainder of the division, thus `2` (6 divided by 4 is 1, with a remainder of 2).
 There is no equivalent for `%` in floating point math.

-### Things to think about
+### Things to Think About

 - What happens when you try to divide by zero when you run your program?
 - What happens when `std::cin` obtains a letter instead of a number?